openshift/enhancements/enhancements/installer/aws-permissions-check-bypass.md

 Extend the install-config type in the installer repo:
 ```
-type cloudCredentialsMode string
+type credentialsMode string

 const (
-	credentialsModeMint cloudCredentialsMode = "mint"
+	credentialsModeMint credentialsMode = "mint"
-	credentialsModePassthrough cloudCredentialsMode = "passthrough"
+	credentialsModePassthrough credentialsMode = "passthrough"
+	credentialsModeManual credentialsMode = "manual"
 )

 type InstallConfig struct {
+	// CredentialsMode is used to explicitly set the mode with which
+	// CredentialsRequests are satisfied.
+	//
-	// CredentialsMode instructs the installer to not attempt to query
+	// If this field is set, then the installer will not attemp to query the
-	// the cloud permissions before attempting installation.
-It also passes
+	// cloud permissions before attempting installation.
+If the field is not
+	// set or empty, then the installer will perform its normal verification
+	// that the credentials provided are sufficient to perform an
+	// installation.
+	//
+	// There are three possible values for this field, but the valid values
+	// are dependent upon the platform being used.
+	// "mint": create new credentials with a subset of the overall
+	// permissions for each CredentialsRequest
+	// "passthrough": copy the credentials with all of the overall
+	// permissions for each CredentialsRequest
+	// "manual": CredentialsRequests must be handles manually by the user.
+	//
-	// down the desired credentials mode to the cloud-credential-operator
+	// For each of the following platforms, the field can be set to the
-	// so that it too does not attempt to query permissions.
+	// specified values.
+For all other platforms, the field must not be set.
+	// AWS: "mint", "passthrough", "manual"
+	// Azure: "mint", "passthrough"
+	// GCP: "mint", "passthrough"
 	// +optional
-	CredentialsMode cloudCredentialsMode `json:"credentialsMode,omitempty"`
+	CredentialsMode credentialsMode `json:"credentialsMode,omitempty"`
 }
 ```